-So I’ve had a hankering for something Japanese food lately but I wasn’t sure what.
+So I’ve had a hankering for some Japanese food lately but I wasn’t sure what.
 I’ve been thinking teriyaki?
 But no that wasn’t quite it.
 Then it dawned on me.
 Karaage Chicken.
 Basically Japanese Fried Chicken.
 So yum.
 Delicious chunks of chicken thigh, marinated, then coated in potato flour (which I didn’t have, so my recipe uses corn flour) then deep fried.

 Karaage chicken or “Garage chicken” (as it is affectionately known in our household) is not as greasy as a traditional fried chicken as it doesn’t have a batter or thick breaded coating on it.
 The trick to making a beautiful, crispy Karaage Chicken is the double fry (some people even triple fry it).
 I fry the pieces in the hot oil for about one and a half minutes.
 Remove them for a couple of minutes and then drop them back in again for another minute and a half.
 They don’t take long at all and they stay perfectly moist and juicy, while the coating gets nice and crispy.

 Karaage can be made with breast meat but, quite simply, DON’T DO IT.
 It will definitely be dryer and the thigh gives the best flavour.

 This has to be the quickest fried chicken to make as well.
 It just keeps getting better and better doesn’t it.